rowyio/rowy-templates/README.md

 ## Need help?

-Join Rowy's [Discord](https://discord.com/invite/fjBugmvzZP) and post under the #contribution channel with what you are building/need help with.
+Join Rowy's [Discord](https://buildship.com/discord) and post under the #contribution channel what you are building/need help with.

 ## License
 By contributing to Rowy, you agree that your contributions will be licensed with the same license that is specified in the repository you are contributing to.